Do you know why I love TaxTim?

 - Link out to key studies done by experts at Stanford and MIT backing up your data and theories, and make your website a resource par excellence that oozes authority on the matter of roofing.

-- Make it so good that when I go to yours, and then to a competitors that I go away thinking “Wow, this guy must watch roofing videos on Friday night for fun, while his competitor looks like a guy who couldn’t get a job and decided to try throwing tiles on someone’s roof for fun and gets away with it”.
+- Make it so good that when I go to yours, and then to a competitors website that I go away thinking “Wow, this guy must watch roofing videos on Friday night for fun, while his competitor looks like a guy who couldn’t get a job and decided to try throwing tiles on someone’s roof and gets away with it”.

 What if you aren’t either of these but want amazing content that helps the world and ranks?